healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 *   Cleaning (35%) - **9.3**/undefined

-The Jocuu offers a functional, albeit basic, juicing experience tailored for budget-conscious users.
-It works well with small to medium cuts of vegetables, but the small feed chute can't handle whole produce the way a larger model such as the Omega NC900 can.
+The Jocuu design is functional and basic, with a juicing experience tailored for budget-conscious users.
+It works well with small to medium cuts of produce, but the small feed chute can't handle large chucks  the way a larger masticator such as the Omega NC900 can.
 Juicing is straightforward, although assembling does involve a small learning curve.
 Cleaning takes no more than a few minutes, and the parts are dishwasher-friendly too.

 ### 8.3 - Assembling

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/jocuu-slow-masticating-juicer-assembling-clvbwmle2000fyx88ad3j8j5y.jpg" alt="Parts of the Jocuu masticating juicer" width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/juicers/jocuu-slow-masticating-juicer-assembling-2-clvbwmktc0002yx88cwve56qq.jpg" alt="Removing the cap with a wrench" width="300px" height="200px">

-Featuring a rather typical design, however, the Jocuu has a lock to secure its drum into the main body.
-This requires some intuition to align the two parts into the right position, which can pose a challenge for first-timers.
-Taking them apart is much easier, as it requires only the press of a button.
+The Jocuu’s rather special design has a lock to secure its drum into the main body.
+This requires some intuition when aligning the two parts, which can pose a challenge in the beginning.
+Taking them apart is much easier, only requiring the press of a button.
 The assembling and disassembling process can each take less than 1 minute once you’ve got the hang of it.

 ### 7.8 - Juicing